KingsMMA/FruitfulData/README.md

 All contributions are greatly appreciated.

 ## License
-The upgrade data is dsistributed under the MIT license.
+The upgrade data is distributed under the MIT license.
 For more information, see [here](https://github.com/KingsMMA/FruitfulData/blob/master/LICENSE).